 Description

-Complicated and irregular plan resulting from successive rebuildings and additions to the rear of a former two bay cruck-framed range which was parallel to the street.
-Two and three storeys over cellars and basements, three structural bays (two to No. 30A, one to No.31).
-The whole complex represents an unusually complete series of building phases, from c.1460, of which the following are among the principal features of interest: the upper parts of two cruck frames (which have been dendrochronologically dated c.1460); extensive remains of original timber-framed side, rear and internal walls; remains of originally unglazed wooden mullioned windows in the basement; beams at ground and first floors with ovolo and quarter-round moulding; an exceptionally fine formerly cage-newel staircase with open strapwork panelling and carved newels; a room at first floor of the rear wing of No.30A with almost complete C17 muntin-and-rail panelling; and a suite of two rooms at first floor of the front range with fine early C18 bolection-moulded panelling (parts missing and parts loose at time of inspection) including dado rails, doorways with eared architraves and a cross-corner fireplace with a date stone set in the overmantel lettered "16 S 18 / M I E".
+The building's complex and irregular plan reflects its successive rebuildings and additions to the rear of a former two-bay cruck-framed range, originally parallel to the street.
+It is two and three storeys high, with cellars and basements, and has three structural bays (two to No. 30A, one to No. 31).
+The building demonstrates a particularly complete sequence of construction phases, beginning around 1460.
+Notable features include upper parts of two cruck frames, dendrochronologically dated to around 1460; extensive remains of original timber-framed side, rear and internal walls; remains of originally unglazed wooden mullioned windows in the basement; ground and first-floor beams with ovolo and quarter-round moulding; an exceptionally fine cage-newel staircase with open strapwork panelling and carved newels; a room at first floor in the rear wing of No. 30A featuring almost complete 17th-century muntin-and-rail panelling; and a suite of two rooms on the first floor of the front range, containing fine early 18th-century bolection-moulded panelling (partly missing and loose at the time of inspection), including dado rails, doorways with eared architraves, and a cross-corner fireplace with a date stone in the overmantel, lettered "16 S 18 / M I E." The building was in poor structural condition when inspected in 1992.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.